abpuccini/machine-learning-challenge/README.md

 ### Model Comparison

-**Comparison Table** | **Comparion Chart**
+**Comparison Table** | **Comparison Chart**
 ------------ | -------------
 ![ComparisonTable](Images/model_com_summary.png) | ![ComparisonTable](Images/model_comparison.png)

 As the graph presented above, it shows that the Random Forest model accuracy is higher than SVC model accuracy.
 However, training model duration was about an hour for Random Forest and 5 minutes for SVC with less than 100K samples.
-Therefore, if the model creation takes time and resources used into consideration, SVC model tend to perform well within limited budget and time.
+Therefore, if the model creation takes time and resources used into consideration, the SVC model tend to perform well within a limited budget and time.

 ## Contributor